Who can use this capability

 Keep synched Jira issues organized and sorted to maintain consistency and readability in your sheet.

-By default, Jira Connector Workflows will maintain your Epic, Story, Task, and Subtask relationships from Jira.
-For example, issues that are children of an Epic will appear in the sheet beneath that Epic as child rows.
+By default, Jira Connector Workflows will maintain your Story, Task, and Subtask relationships from Jira.
+For example, issues that are children of an Story will appear in the sheet beneath that Story as child rows.

-To disable this, uncheck Maintain JIRA hierarchy grouping: Epic, Story, Task, Subtask, etc. in the Row Groups section of the Workflow Wizard.
+To disable this, uncheck Maintain JIRA hierarchy grouping: Story, Task, Subtask, etc.

 Sort by values other than the fields available in Jira with a custom row group.
 For example, if you want to incorporate your Jira issues into other project information within Smartsheet, custom row grouping can help you place your Jira issues where you want them in the sheet.